 As the weather transitions from winter to summer, allergies are known to make their annual appearance.
-Here are a few tips to minimize pollen since pollen is the main irritant this time of year.
+Here are a few tips to minimize pollen.
+Pollen is the main irritant this time of year.
 Allergies to pollen can cause your eczema to flare.
 After being outdoors, rinse off immediately and apply an eczema emollient and dress in clean clothing.

 Before venturing outdoors, check the pollen levels at https://www.pollen.com/ to see if allergies are manageable in your area.

 Although some sun exposure can help eczema symptoms, burning the skin barrier can make your eczema worse over time.
 Invest in a hypoallergenic sunscreen to protect your skin from burning and as a moisturizer while being outdoors.
-You can find an excellent eczema sunscreen here.
 If you are outside for a long period of time wear a hat or bring an umbrella to protect yourself from too much sun exposure.
 Sitting in the shade can not only protect the skin but also minimize sweating.
 Shade is a friend of sensitive skin.

 This information is not meant to replace a visit to a physician or a physician’s advice.
 Always consult your doctor about your medical conditions.
 AD RescueWear does not provide medical advice, diagnosis or treatment of any condition.